Department : Psychiatry

 Interview process description:

 Virtual interviews and open houses will be offered via email for all invited interviewees to be conducted using a video platform given APPIC recommendations and to address equity issues associated with access to interview sites for all applicants and interviewees in the US and Canada.
 Invited interviewees will attend one of two virtual open houses scheduled before completing virtual interviews with faculty.
-Interviews will be scheduled between 12/21/2022 and 1/31/2023.
+Open Houses are planned for 12/21/23 3-5pm and 1/2/24 3-5pm.
+Interviews will be scheduled between 12/21/2023 and 1/31/2024.
 Applicants who are offered interviews will be required to complete at least two individual video interviews with program faculty.
 Opportunities to connect with current psychology interns in the program will be offered at pre-selected times in a group format.
 Pre-recorded images and videos of the Brigham and Women's Hospital and Brigham and Women's Faulkner Hospital will be provided.
+Photos of interviewees, which are viewed as optional and in no way required, are requested during or after interviews to assist faculty with recall of interview content.

 How to obtain application info: Visit Website